jan379/quobyte-ansible-core/README.md

-# Ansible based Quoybte installer
+# Ansible based Quobyte installer

 This approach mimics a manual Quobyte install without taking any shortcut using the official Quobyte installer shell script.